Jomgus/Causal-Analysis-of-UI-Policy-Impact-Using-Triple-Difference-Model/README.md

 Other-Wage Workers (Significant Effect): For the "Other-Wage" group, terminating benefits worked as expected.
 It caused a 4.7 percentage point increase in their job-finding (U-to-E) rate (p=0.052).

-Low-Wage Workers (No Effect): For our target "Low-Wage" group (defined as Leisure & Hospitality + Retail.source[82-85]`]), the policy had no statistically significant effect on their job-finding rate (p=0.470).
+Low-Wage Workers (No Effect): For our target "Low-Wage" group (defined as Leisure & Hospitality + Retail), the policy had no statistically significant effect on their job-finding rate (p=0.470).

 The Causal "Gap" (Significant DDD): Our main Triple-Difference model, which directly compares these two effects, confirms that this gap is statistically significant.
 The TreatState*Post*LowWage interaction coefficient was -0.080 (p=0.035), providing robust evidence that the policy's impact on low-wage workers was statistically different from its impact on everyone else.